Tanya933/Git-commands/README.md

 - git revert commit_id                              //to uncommit a commit

 - git remote -v                                     //list the setups

 - git remote set-url origin "link of the repo"      // to reset the origin to yoyr repo on github to the local repo

+- git config --global user.name "your-github-username"  //to set the username and email by which you commit the repo git config --global user.email "your-github-email"

 ```